Keeping your financial aid

 Get Your Refund Faster!

 Sign up for Direct Deposit!
-Log on to IRIS, click on Student Refunds-Bank Info, and enter your info.
+Log in to the Hub, click on Student Refunds-Bank Info under the Financial Information menu, and enter your info.